 Community Level Discussions on increasing Urban Density near the transit corridor are dominated by developers, Realtors, and builders.
 In the meantime, thousands of people are living in overcrowded units.
 So people are living in illegal dwelling units, some of which are unsafe and many lacking sanitation… but an accessory structure doesn’t attract much attention if it is under 100 sq ft and does not have plumbing or electricity. http://www.sfexaminer.com/local/development/2013/05/san-francisco-likely-has-tens-thousands-people-living-under-stairs Honestly, wouldn’t you rather have people living in your neighbors’ driveway?

 We are realizing that a single weather event can displace hundreds of thousands or more individuals within a matter of hours.
-A well co-ordinated dispatch of housing, complete with supplies can be trucked in within hours; providing immediate relief to those displaced, as well as short term accommodations for aid-workers and those concerned with rebuilding.
+A well co-ordinated dispatch of housing, complete with supplies can be trucked in within days; providing immediate relief to those displaced, as well as short term accommodations for aid-workers and those concerned with rebuilding.
 Climate Scientists have been warning of increased frequency of severe weather events.
 You should get a tax-break for building a tiny house and keeping it in your driveway… so long as you register it with fema and agree to dispatch it in the event of a natural disaster.
 Hasn’t America been defined in terms of our response to national tragedy over the last couple decades?
 What could be more American than having an emergency shelter in your driveway?